 - Be Aware of Quarantines.
 After Asian citrus psyllid discoveries in southern California, quarantines have been established in Imperial, Los Angeles, Orange, Riverside, San Bernardino, San Diego, Santa Barbara and Ventura counties.
 Do not move citrus trees, fruit or trimmings from this area.
 Not only are you risking spreading citrus diseases, but it's also against the law.

 - Check the Citrus Plant Supplier.
 Be a savvy buyer.
-Only buy citrus plants from a reputable, licensed California nursery.
-Follow instructions on the tag regarding the Asian citrus psyllid or Huanglongbing (HLB).
+Buy citrus plants only from a reputable, licensed California nursery.

 State Department of Agriculture